-The bathroom suite is dated and needs repairs.
-It may be more cost effective to replace the bathroom suite to a modern standard, rather than carryout repairs.
+The bathroom suite is dated and although functional, the suite may need to be replaced to a modern design standard.

+The shower head and bathroom fittings were not tested during the inspection.
 The shower head should be suitably cleaned, and hot water should be run through the system to ensure bacteria such as legionella is not present.
-NI